broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 # Upload data to Terra and run the GVS workflow

-In this tutorial, you will learn how to upload your own sample gVCF and index files to a Terra workspace and run the Genomic Variant Store (GVS) workflow using that data.
+In this tutorial, you will learn how to upload your own sample GVCF and index files to a Terra workspace and run the Genomic Variant Store (GVS) workflow using that data.

 ## What is the GVS?

 The [GVS](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/gvs-product-sheet.pdf) is a solution for variant discovery on a large scale developed by the Data Sciences Platform at the Broad Institute of MIT and Harvard.

 The [GVS workflow](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling at using the GVS.
-The workflow takes in single sample gVCF files with indices and produces sharded joint VCF files with indices, a manifest file, and metrics.
+The workflow takes in single sample GVCF files with indices and produces sharded joint VCF files with indices, a manifest file, and metrics.

 To learn more about the GVS workflow, see the [Genomic Variant Store workflow overview](https://github.com/broadinstitute/gatk/blob/km-gvs-docs/scripts/variantstore/gvs-overview.md).

 ### What does it require as input?

-The GVS workflow takes in reblocked single sample gVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
-The workflow also requires specific annotations in input gVCF files.
+The GVS workflow takes in reblocked single sample GVCF files and their corresponding index files as `input_vcfs` and `input_vcf_indexes`, respectively.
+The workflow also requires specific annotations in input GVCF files.

-#### Reblocked gVCF files
+#### Reblocked GVCF files

-If your gVCF files have not been reblocked, you can reblock them using the [WARP reblocking workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.wdl), which is configured in the [ReblockGVCF Terra workspace](https://app.terra.bio/#workspaces/warp-pipelines/ReblockGVCF).
+If your GVCF files have not been reblocked, you can reblock them using the [WARP reblocking workflow](https://github.com/broadinstitute/warp/blob/master/pipelines/broad/dna_seq/germline/joint_genotyping/reblocking/ReblockGVCF.wdl), which is configured in the [ReblockGVCF Terra workspace](https://app.terra.bio/#workspaces/warp-pipelines/ReblockGVCF).

 For more information about reblocking, check out [WARP Whole Genome and Exome Pipelines Produce Reblocked GVCFs](https://broadinstitute.github.io/warp/blog/tags/reblock/).

-#### gVCF annotations
+#### GVCF annotations

-Input gVCF files for the GVS workflow must include the annotations described in the table below:
+Input GVCF files for the GVS workflow must include the annotations described in the table below:

 | Annotation | Description | Notes |
 | --- | --- | --- |